scottish-government-design-system/designsystem.gov.scot/components/accordion/index.md

 ## Website analytics

-There are no reported performance issues with this component from mygov or gov.scot.

-Opening and closing individual accordion panels by clicking on their headings can be tracked through the original page path, click text, and a data attribute showing the action and item number, e.g. <code>data-accordion="accordion-open-1"</code>
+Opening and closing individual accordion panels by clicking on their headings can be tracked through the original page path, click text, and a data attribute showing the action and item number, for example <code>data-accordion="accordion-open-1"</code>.

-Opening and closing all accordion panels by clicking on the "Open all"/"Close all" link can be tracked through the original page path, click text and a data attribute attached on the element, e.g. <code>data-accordion="accordion-open-all"</code>
+Opening and closing all accordion panels by clicking on the "Open all"/"Close all" link can be tracked through the original page path, click text and a data attribute attached on the element, for example <code>data-accordion="accordion-open-all"</code>.